 A voice for all fishing communities…

-Our membership includes fishery organizations, processors, companies, shoreside businesses, vessel owners, crew, and individuals who together comprise our American fisheries.
+Our membership includes fishing organizations, processors, companies, shoreside businesses, vessel owners, crew, and individuals who together comprise our American fisheries.

 Community needs with conservation needs… We are committed to the tenets of National Standard Eight of the Magnuson-Stevens Act.
 While cognizant of conservation needs, regulations must take into account the importance of fishery resources to fishing communities.
 Management measures should utilize the best economic and social data to provide for the sustained participation of fishing communities, and to minimize adverse economic impacts on such communities to the extent possible.